Have you ever wanted to design and build something incredibly unique and cool out of wood? Well, you’re not alone.

 Considering how long the average person sticks with a new hobby, I wouldn’t go and empty the savings account or load up the credit card with power tool purchases until you’re fully committed.

 Although, if you are interested in buying a few essential woodworking tools to get started, here’s a list of recommended tools every woodworker must own.

 Keep in mind that while this woodworking tools list is priority-based, the tools you’ll need will likely depend on the woodworking projects you’re attempting to build.

 Either way, you should be prepared to spend a few dollars to fit out a highly functional workshop.
 Woodworkers will typically house hand tools, power tools, and equipment like air compressors and extraction fans.

-Simply put, if you want to tackle a larger scale woodworking project, you're going to be making use of power tools like a circular saw, miter saw, table saw, power drill, and other tools like hand planes.
+Simply put, if you want to tackle a larger-scale woodworking project, you will use power tools as a circular saw, miter saw, table saw, power drill, and other tools like hand planes.

 Tools Every Woodworker Needs